gbarros/zerodev-privy-demo/zerodev-privy-demo/README.md

-# ZeroDev x Privy Demo: Sponsored NFT Minting
+# ZeroDev × Privy Demo: Frontend walkthrough

 A comprehensive tutorial demonstrating the "magic" of account abstraction using **Privy** for email-based authentication and **ZeroDev** for sponsored smart account transactions.